Cerlancism/CSC1003-1004/CSC1003-LinearRegression/README.md

 Looks like you have GNU Plot installed, do you want to open it?
 Y/N (This program will still alternatively plot on console as ASCII art)
 ```
-Entering `Y` will pop up an addtional Window for GNU Plot.
+Entering `Y` will pop up an additional Window for GNU Plot.
 #### Installing GNU Plot
 ##### Windows
 TODO